smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part2.md

     <td>Liked that the initial framing was simply and relatable.
 Variety of charts ws engaging.
 Liked the section headers and use of bold font. </td>
     <td>The headings were helpful guides.</td>
     <td>Simple overview that's accessible even if you don't know what energy insecurity is.</td>
+    <td>Really enjoyed the intro: the drawing and question made the story relatable before the definition of energy insecurity was introduced.</td>
   </tr>
   <tr>
     <th>What didn't you like?</th>